cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 Homebrew can be run for free on all Nintendo DSi consoles, regardless of firmware version or region.

+## What is Custom Firmware?

+**Custom Firmware** ("CFW") enables you to use more advanced homebrew that userland homebrew can't do.
+For instance, when launching a DSiWare application, the access to Slot-1 cards is revoked.
+Therefore, Custom Firmware is the only way to legally dump game cartridges.

+There are also other advantages to custom firmware, such as launching blocked slot-1 cartridges & running hiyaCFW, a NAND -> SD redirector.

+The only requirement to installing Custom Firmware is to make sure you can access homebrew, which we will get to in the guide.

+## What does this guide install?
+This guide will install Unlaunch, a bootrom exploit for the Nintendo DSi.
+Unlaunch enables you to run any DSi executable on your console & launch previously blocked flashcarts.
+- Additionally, you can install hiyaCFW; a custom firmware which redirects the System NAND to the SD card, allowing for easy installation of homebrew on your DSi Menu.

+The benefits of Unlaunch over other homebrew launch methods are numerous, and as such it is recommended to use this guide over any other that relies on outdated software (such as sudokuhax).

 ## What can I do by modding my system?

 - Redirect your NAND to the SD card